Unlock and Root a Nexus Device

 Permanently install CWM

-You can permanetly install CWM on the device recovery partition so that you can start your device in CWM without being connected via USB.
+You can permanently install CWM on the device recovery partition so that you can start your device in CWM without being connected via USB.

 Your device automatically restores the recovery partition at each boot.
 To avoid